gvwilson/thirdbit/src/fiction/in-heck/index.md

 She waved the Operators toward the square and followed them, chatting with Special Blazes.
-The townspeople dithered and buzzed for a few moments, then decided in ones and twos that their chores weren't going to do themselves and headed for home.
+The townspeople dithered and buzzed for a few moments, but when nothing further happened they decided in ones and twos that their chores weren't going to do themselves and headed for home.